mattiadurso/Adavanced-Data-Science-project/README.md

 # Advanced Data Science project, Jannuary 2021
-This is my project for the final exam.
+You don't need to download the datasets in order to run the code locally.

-You can run each of the three parts separately if you run the introduction first.
+The analysis is divided in three main partes, you can run each of them separately if you run the introduction first.